Azure/Cloud-Native/website/src/pages/Fall-For-IA/calendar.md

 #FallForIA **kicks off in mid-September** with initiatives to teach you the tools, technologies and skills you need to _modernize your applications and build differentiated experiences with AI_!
 Look for these signature events & more:

- * 🎤 **Ask The Expert** - live Q&A with product teams in Azure Functions, Azure Container Apps and more.
+ * 🎙 **Ask The Expert** - live Q&A with product teams in Azure Functions, Azure Container Apps and more.
- * 👩🏽‍💻 **Learn Live: Serverless** - live training series on building enterprise-grade apps with Azure and AI.
+ * 👩🏽‍💻 **Learn Live** - live training series on building intelligent apps end-to-end on Azure with AI.
  * ✍🏽 **#30DaysOfIA** - series of daily blog posts organized in 4 themed weeks focused on intelligent apps.
  * 🎯 **Cloud Skills Challenge** - curated collection of Learn modules in Apps, Data & AI - for self-skilling!
  * 🐝 **Community Buzz** - activities to showcase _your_ projects and contributions - including a gallery!